kaizenaiofficial2026/bbfinal/2_Developer_Guide.md

   - **Staff/admins** — bootstrapped from `ADMIN_ALLOWED_EMAILS`; on first login a `profiles` row (`role = admin`) is created.
 Admin identity is checked against the allowlist, not self-service.
 - **Session refresh** happens in middleware (`proxy.ts` → `refreshCustomerSession`): the only place that can write rotated auth cookies back to the browser, so a returning customer isn't silently logged out when the short-lived access token expires.
 - **Sign-out uses `scope: 'local'`** deliberately — a global sign-out would invalidate the shared admin account's other sessions.
 (See single-active-admin below.)
-- **Single-active-admin seat:** one shared admin account is coordinated via the `admin_login_lock` table + `user_metadata.admin_session`.
-A new login either claims a free/expired seat, renews its own, or registers a **pending request** that the current holder approves/denies (the `/admin/login/waiting` handoff).
-Liveness is a lease (active ≈ 60s, refreshed via heartbeat on each admin request; login requests expire ≈ 120s).
-All seat logic **fails open** so an internal error never locks staff out.
+- **Single-active-admin seat + interactive handoff:** one shared admin account is coordinated entirely in the admin user's `user_metadata.admin_session`.
+Each browser gets a random session id (`admin_sid` httpOnly cookie); the metadata holds the current seat holder plus a **queue of pending login requests** (one per contesting session).
+A new login either claims a free/expired seat, renews its own, or **enqueues a pending request** the current holder resolves on the `/admin/login/waiting` handoff screen.
+Because it's a queue (not a single slot), **multiple people contesting at once no longer clobber each other's request** — a real bug that previously deadlocked the handoff.
+Decisions are batch-aware: **"Keep my session" denies every waiting request at once**, and **"Allow" hands the seat to the first (oldest) requester and denies the rest** in one click.
+Liveness is a lease (active ≈ 60s, refreshed via heartbeat on each admin request/poll; login requests expire ≈ 120s), it **self-heals** a lost metadata write by re-registering on the next poll, and all seat logic **fails open** so an internal error never locks staff out.
+Sign-out uses `scope:'local'` so resolving the seat never invalidates the shared account's other tokens. *(The legacy `admin_login_lock` table is no longer used — see §8.)*

 ### 9.3 Authorization & route protection